 - 60 g Desiccated coconut or fresh coconut

 - 70 g Muscovado sugar or jaggery, kithul pani, pol pani

 - 55 g Water (Only if using sugar)

 Sri Lankan pancakes

-- Heat a pan on low heat, brush butter on the pan
+- Heat a non- stick pan on low heat, spread butter on the pan using a brush

 - Add 1/4 cup of batter and thin it out using the bottom of a spoon ( This is to make sure the crepe is thin) Once one side is cooked, flip the other side and cook.
 Repeat with the rest of the batter